sarahDH615/vba_challenge/README.md

 - the yearly change, percent change, and total volume of all stocks, with conditional formatting on the yearly change column to show whether an increase or decrease occurred
 - the stock with the greatest % increase and greatest % decrease, and the value of that increase/decrease

+The Sub-stockCheckAllSheets().vb contains the code created to achieve this purpose, and the images folder contains screenshots of the spreadsheets with the outputs resulting from running the code
 ### Challenges

 One of the challenges in this project was data types.
 Large volumes of stocks moved throughout the year, requiring setting the vol_total column as 'LongLong'.
 Setting it as 'Long' caused the code to break.